 No water, no life.
 No blue, no green.

-It was an eventful year with nitrogen and oxygen, archaea, bacteria and viruses, enzymes and proteins – and much more from the exciting world of marine microbiology!
-Many thanks to all our colleagues from far and near for a beautiful and successful year 2021!
+It was an eventful year with nitrogen and oxygen, archaea, bacteria and viruses, deep sea and seegrasses, enzymes and proteins – and much more from the exciting world of marine microbiology!
+Many thanks to all our colleagues from far and near for a beautiful and successful year 2022!

 We wish you all good health, a Merry Christmas, relaxing holidays and a Happy New Year!